Category Archives: Physical Imbalances

 Just remember, these are basic guidelines and therapies will differ per person.
 It will be important to really nourish yourself through good diet and routine.
 If you have more questions, I am happy to answer the best I can.
 Remember, I’m totally NOT a doctor of any sort so if you are having major issues, see your physician!

-Every morning when you wake up, take a look at your tongue.
+Every morning when you wake up, check your tongue.
 If you have a tongue scraper, scrape it a few times to get the night time slop off of it.
 After that, look again.
 If it is pink you are doing great!
 Our entire digestive system is reflected on the tongue.
 It’s the quickest way to see what’s happening on our insides!
 But you have to know what to look for – so I’ll carry on.

 If you see a whitish coating, that is a sign of ama, which means there are toxins in the digestive system.
 We can get ama for a number of reasons, but mainly because we have weak agni.
 Agni is our digestive fire and there is plenty that we can do during our daily routine to keep agni strong.

-I don’t mean some crazy fast for days.
+I don’t mean a crazy fast for days.
 I mean, sipping ginger (or herbal, but ginger is best because it aids digestion) tea and not eating until our tongue turns mostly pink again.
-It could be just a half day or even a couple hours, but let your body catch up.
+It could be a full day or even a couple hours, but let your body catch up.
 If you try it, I think you will find it fun to watch!
 When you are really hungry, I bet your tongue will be nice and pink.
 Try it!

 Besides a white coating, there are other things we can look for on our tongue.
 If there is redness, it can indicate that there is too much heat in the body and that maybe our digestion is TOO hot, therefore burning the food before it gets absorbed to become nutrients.
 If there are cracks on the tongue, that means a vata derrangement which could be dehydration or not enough oils in the diet.
 If the tongue is shakey, that is a sign of anxiety and/or fear.
 If there are little teeth marks on the side, it’s a sign of ama in the colon and/or unabsorbed nutrients.